blackenedsystems/sportsbook-data-importer/configuration.md

 ## Build Configuration

+These properties are core to the operation of the system but will vary from installation to installation and environment to environment.

+Database related properties.

+* __db.driverClass__ : java, database driver class name.
+* __db.jdbcURL__ : jdbc url to the database.
+* __db.user__ : user name to use when connecting to the database.
+* __db.password__ : password to use when connecting to the database.

+Scheduling related properties.
+These control the timing of various jobs that execute periodically.

+* __schedule.betfair.odds__ :  cron string defining when updates to markets and odds should be retrieved from Betfair.

 ## Data Source Property Templates

 The folder: 'properties', contains template configuration files for the various data services.

 ### Betfair

 There are a number of steps to complete with Betfair before you can use this application to extract data via their api.
 Full documentation